Drury Academy

 Facilities

 The Academy’s 495-acre rural campus is located on the site of the old Drury Farm in the village of Drury Grove, which was originally known as West Madbury.
 The core academic area is surrounded by gently rolling forested hills.
-Most of the school’s buildings were designed in the traditional “collegiate gothic” architectural style, giving Drury the atmosphere of an old New England College.
+Most of the school’s buildings were designed in the traditional “collegiate gothic” architectural style, giving Drury the atmosphere of an old New England college.

-Scenic Bellamy Brook flows through the campus on its way to join the Oyster River at Wheelwright Pond in Durham, pausing briefly at picturesque Library Pond, a focal point of the campus center, created in 1843 with the installation of a small dam and sluicegate.
+Scenic Putney Brook flows through the campus on its way to join the Oyster River at Wheelwright Pond in Durham, pausing briefly at picturesque Library Pond, a focal point of the campus center, created in 1843 with the installation of a small dam and sluicegate.
 Overlooking the aptly-named pond, the new Fabian K. Mays Memorial Library, which replaced the "New Library" in 1955, currently holds over 77,000 volumes.

 The school has 15 residential houses, five Lower School and ten Upper School, which provide dormitory and dining facilities to between 40 and 50 students each.
 Faculty housing is also provided by the school.
 Instruction takes place in seven classroom buildings, clustered around the central lawn.
 Beyond the academic buildings are several athletic fields.
 The athletic facilities also include a modern gymnasium and field house, as well as boat houses on Winniconic Lake.